jaimebarran/mreyeqc/README.md

-Of course.
-I have integrated the descriptions of the utility scripts into your README.

-I've added a new "Utility Scripts" section for clarity and refined the English descriptions to maintain a consistent tone.

-Here is the updated `README.md`:

----

 # MReyeQC

 MReyeQC is a tool for creating a regression model to predict the quality of eye MRI images.
-This project is inspired by and based on the [MRIQC](https://mriqc.readthedocs.io/) framework.
+This project is inspired by and based on [FetMRQC](https://github.com/Medical-Image-Analysis-Laboratory/fetmrqc) and [MRIQC](https://mriqc.readthedocs.io/) frameworks.

 The main workflow consists of:
 1. Preprocessing a dataset of ocular MRI images and their segmentations.